pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

     branch: main
 ```

-We'll put the credentials we need in Credhub:
+We'll put the credentials we need in CredHub:

 ```bash
 # note the starting space throughout